moth-quantum/quantum-audio/README.md

 ## 🚩 Future Releases <a id="future-releases"></a>
 We're excited to keep the package updated with features and improvements!
 In future releases, we plan to introduce other schemes from Quantum Audio Literature along with Base Scheme Class Categories to support a generic structure for further contributions.

-## ✅ Citing <a id="citing"></a>
+## ✅ Citing <a id="citation"></a>
-If you use this code or find it useful in your research, please consider citing: https://doi.org/10.5281/zenodo.14012135
+If you use this code or find it useful in your research, please consider citing:
+> Moth Quantum.
+(2024).
+Quantum Audio (v0.1.0-rc1).
+Zenodo. https://doi.org/10.5281/zenodo.14012135
 ---

 ## 📜 Copyright